mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 ### v.1.4.5
 - Added a **ReplaceFeatureCollectionModifier** class that allows multiple ReplaceFeatureModifiers to be run from one modifier.
-- Added six hero structures/modifiers - Transamerica Pyramid, Coit Tower, Salesforce Tower, Empire State Building, Chrysler Building and One World Trade Center.
+- Added eight hero structures - Transamerica Pyramid, Coit Tower, Salesforce Tower, Empire State Building, Chrysler Building, One World Trade Center, Guggenheim Museum, Statue of Liberty.

 ### v.1.4.4
 *07/10/2018*